counts the population, and the Trump administration tried to add a question about citizenship to it

 Refugee office head says he interfered with undocumented women’s abortion access

 Administration starts detaining pregnant immigrants during legal proceedings

 ACLU sues ORR for blocking a detained undocumented woman’s access to abortion

 “The Trump administration is shamelessly weaponizing the census to wage its war on communities of color, immigrants and the poor.”

 A Climate of Fear

-The Trump-Pence administration’s anti-immigrant rhetoric and policies have already created a climate of fear among immigrants.
-At this point, asking about citizenship status on the census could scare immigrant and mixed-status families from responding.
-These residents may avoid participating just to stay under the radar.
+The Trump-Pence administration’s anti-immigrant rhetoric and policies created a climate of fear among immigrants.
+So, asking about citizenship status on the census could have scared immigrant and mixed-status families from responding.
+These residents could have avoided participating just to stay under the radar.

-The effect of not participating in the census would be an undercount of immigrant communities — which could skew their political representation and cause them to lose out on federal funding, including for health care programs.
+The effect of not participating in the census: an undercount of immigrant communities — which could skew their political representation and cause them to lose out on federal funding, including for health care programs.
 And that could harm immigrant communities for decades to come, experts say.

 Background on the 2020 Census